• Skip to primary navigation

 Instructions

-• Sear the chicken: Heat the butter in a large skillet or braiser over medium high/ high heat.
+• Heat the butter in a large skillet or braiser over medium high/ high heat.
 Add the chicken, skin side down, and let it sear until it releases from the pan.
 Flip and sear the other side.
-Don’t worry about cooking it all the way through – it has lots of time to stew.
+Don't worry about cooking it all the way through – it has lots of time to stew.
 Remove the chicken from the pan.
 You might have to do this in batches, so repeat with remaining chicken.
 Transfer chicken to a plate.

-• Cook the veggies: Reduce the heat and add the mushrooms and onions to the skillet.
+• Reduce the heat and add the mushrooms and onions to the skillet.
 Saute for about 5 minutes, then add the flour.
 Cook for another minute and stir well.
 After that, add the wine and let it cook down for a few minutes, then pour in the broth, lemon juice, sugar and stir.

 Notes